 As well as a full list of open ports, and detected vulnerabilities that you can scroll through to gain a better understanding of your organization’s situation.
 You can use this data to adopt a proactive approach and tend to those vulnerabilities and mitigate their impact.

-Similar Domains
+Domain details - Similar Domains

-By clicking on a specific entry, you will be able to find additional threat intelligence, mostly provided by Mativerse.
+By clicking on a specific entry, you will be able to find additional threat intelligence, mostly provided by Maltiverse.
 This includes data on the domain’s status, all IPs related to the impostor domain, mail servers, and name servers.
 You can use the provided links to head to the Maltiverse portal and get the full details.

 You can also find research links in different intelligence sources and databases to better understand the risk a fraudulent site can represent.